sschmeier/genomics/source/ngs-taxonomic-investigation/index.rst

 ^^^^^

 Now that we have installed |centrifuge| and downloaded and extracted the pre-build database, we can attempt to investigate the sequences we got back from the sequencing provider for other species as the one it should contain.
-We call the |centrifuge| tool and specify the database and fasta-file with the sequences it should use.
+We call the |centrifuge| tool and specify the database and fastq-files with the sequences it should use.
 The general command structure looks like this:

 .. code:: sh

-    $ centrifuge -x p_compressed+h+v -U example.fa --report-file report.txt -S results.txt
+    $ centrifuge -x p_compressed+h+v -1 example.1.fq -2 example.2.fq -U single.fq --report-file report.txt -S results.txt

-However, if we do not have fastq-files we may have to use the  ``-f`` option, which tells |centrifuge| that it is dealing with a fasta-formated file.
-Here, we are investigating one of the unmapped paired-end read files of the evolved line.
+Here, we are investigating paired-end read files of the evolved line.

 .. code:: sh

-    $ centrifuge -x p_compressed+h+v -U ../mappings/evol1.sorted.unmapped.R1.fastq.gz --report-file evol1-R1-report.txt -S evol1-R1-results.txt
+    $ centrifuge -x p_compressed+h+v -1 ../mappings/evol1.sorted.unmapped.R1.fastq  -2 ../mappings/evol1.sorted.unmapped.R2.fastq --report-file evol1-report.txt -S evol1-results.txt

 This classification may take a moment, depending on how many sequences we are going to classify.
-The resulting content of the file ``evol1-R1-results.txt`` looks similar to the following example:
+The resulting content of the file ``evol1-results.txt`` looks similar to the following example:

 .. include:: example-centrifuge-results.txt